groonga/groonga/doc/source/development/travis-ci.rst

 Examples
 --------

-Here are open source softwares that use Groonga on Travis CI:
+Here are open source software that use Groonga on Travis CI:

   * `rroonga <http://ranguba.org/#about-rroonga>`_ (Ruby bindings)